mhurley100/pands-project/README.md

 ## Dataset Analysis
 Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
 Can classes can be predicted given multiple parameters?

+Observations of the dataset:
+- It is small - only 150 rows and 4 features.
+- It appears straightforward with no data missing.

 #### Statistics
 Iris-1.py is a python program that calculates basic statistics on the dataset.
 The Iris raw data is imported into python as a csv file.
-Observations of the dataset:
-- It is small - only 150 rows and 4 features.
-- It appears straightforward with no data missing.

 There are so many online sources, however many sites have the same repeated analysis.
-Machinelearningmastery.com [2] and kaggle.com [4] are used as learning resources and training tools for Iris-1.py.
+Machinelearningmastery.com [2] and kaggle.com [4] were used as learning resources and training tools for Iris-1.py.
 The Iris data set can be downloaded from multiple libraries.
 I chose to save as a csv file within this repository.
-I also had to import tabulate by running "tabulate" on the command line interface.
+I also imported tabulate by running "tabulate" on the command line interface.
 I researched how to formulate a table in python and import into github using (itbucket.org [14] & pypi.org/project/tabulate [13])  The result of this research is as follows:

 |Setosa    |   sepal length |   petal width |   sepal width |   petal length |
 |----------|----------------|---------------|---------------|----------------|